ccjeremylo/FinEng-in-IRFX/README.md

 ```
 ctest --test-dir ./build
 ```
-### Build and run tests (from root of repo) - script:
+### Build and run tests:
-The following scripts only work for linux/macOS users:
+The following script only works for linux/macOS users:
 ```
 ./build_and_test_proj.sh
 ```